Top 4 Tips on Finding a Mentor That Will Help You Grow Your Business

 Is it necessary?
 Absolutely!

-We invested in courses and memberships to get where we are today, and believe me we had fears and doubted whether it would be worth it, but oh boy am I glad we did!
-It accelerated our growth and we have made so many like-minded friends.
-You don’t have to go at it alone.
+We invested in courses and memberships to get where we are today.
+We had fears and doubted whether it would be worth it, but boy am I glad we did!
+It accelerated our growth and we have made so many like-minded friends in our industry.
+You don’t have to go it alone.

 #4: Find your people

 So when you decide on your mentor, make sure you gain a community too.
-This is invaluable as well.
+It's invaluable.

-If you’re looking to start or grow a kids crafting club, Christelle and I would love to be your mentors.
-If you don't know us that well yet a good place to start would be to join our free Facebook group.
-There are conversations happening there every day on how to start and grow a kids crafting club - online, in person or with craft kits.
+If you’re looking to start or grow a creative club, Christelle and I would love to be your mentors.
+If you don't know us that well yet, a good place to start would be to join our upcoming Get Started Workshop.
+It's a 1 hour LIVE workshop where we give you the essential first steps to start and grow a creative club - to teach online, in person or sell creative kits.
+You can get a taste of what we offer for a minimal fee.

-So, let's recap what we talked about in this episode.
+Let's recap what we talked about in this episode:

 Find and surround yourself with people who inspire and support you.
-Find mentors who have gone before you who can share their secrets to success with you.
+Find mentors who have gone before you who can share their secrets for success with you.

 Remember the 4 tips on finding a mentor that will help you grow your business: